louis-thevenet/n7-hagimule/README.md

 ## How to use

-To launch a DiaryServer do :
+To start a Diary server:
 `./gradlew run -p diary`

-To launch a Deamon do :
+To start a Deamon:
 `./gradlew run -p daemon`

+To list available files:
+`./gradlew run -p downloader --args="--list"`

-To launch a Downloader Instance do :
+To download a specific file:
-`./gradlew run -p downloader`
+`./gradlew run -p downloader --args="<filename>"` `./gradlew run -p downloader`